SergeakaAimate/Ontology-Lab/docs/core/super-koan-1.md

 ## Note
 Do not read this koan to understand.
 Read it to destabilize.
 It is not a question.
 It is a tool.
 Use it when logic calcifies, when the map replaces the territory, or when the observer forgets they are part of the observed.

+The koan is the hinge on which the entire architecture of Ontology Lab turns: from the guru’s silence to the single-link communication, from the solitary insight to the executable table of contents.
+It is the seed that grew into the engine of the interface.